williamjturkel/H3885G-FW25/Wk03/README.md

 ## Table Activity: Structuring Raw Text for Analysis

+- **Task**: Use the [Fully Specified Prompt](./wk03-fully-specified-prompt.md) in AI studio to create a new app that extracts specific information from the body of a webpage.
+- **Process**: You can copy the prompt from the link and paste it into a new AI Studio session.
-Extract all sentences containing the word 'Agent' or 'Agents' followed immediately by one or more color words such as 'Orange', 'White'
+- **Test**: Provide the URL for the Agent Orange chapter as an input and give the app this description of what you want: "Extract all sentences containing the word 'Agent' or 'Agents' followed immediately by one or more color words such as 'Orange', 'White'".
+Is the output a list of sentences that matches that description?
+- **Deeper Understanding**: Unless you are already an experienced programmer, there will be a number of things in the fully specified prompt that you do not understand.
+Open a Gemini chat session and provide the prompt URL as input.
+Then ask Gemini to explain the different parts of the prompt to you at a level that suits your understanding.
+Discuss with the other students at your table.